ironmeld/builder-hex0/README.md

 1. Create a disk image filled with zeros in multiples of 512 bytes.
 2. Convert builder-hex0-x86-stage1.hex0 to binary using a method you trust.
-3. Pad the binary to 512 bytes.
-Set byte 511 to 0x55 and byte 512 to 0xAA which is the MBR identifier
-4. Append the stage2 hex0 source code
+3. Append the stage2 hex0 source code
-5. Pad the binary with zeros to the next sector
+4. Pad the binary with zeros to the next sector
-6. Follow the Manual Build Instructions starting with step #3.
+5. Follow the Manual Build Instructions starting with step #3.

 ## Machine Requirements